StockNews.com Begins Coverage on BlackRock Capital Investment (NASDAQ:BKCC)

-StockNews.com initiated coverage on shares of BlackRock Capital Investment (NASDAQ:BKCC – Free Report) in a research report released on Sunday.
+StockNews.com initiated coverage on shares of BlackRock Capital Investment (NASDAQ:BKCC – Free Report) in a research note published on Monday morning.
 The firm issued a hold rating on the asset manager’s stock.

-Separately, Wells Fargo & Company lifted their price objective on BlackRock Capital Investment from $3.25 to $4.00 and gave the stock an equal weight rating in a report on Friday, September 8th.

-BlackRock Capital Investment (NASDAQ:BKCC – Get Free Report) last released its quarterly earnings data on Wednesday, November 8th.
-The asset manager reported $0.13 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.12 by $0.01.
-BlackRock Capital Investment had a return on equity of 11.15% and a net margin of 20.32%.
-The business had revenue of $21.34 million for the quarter, compared to analysts’ expectations of $20.26 million.
-On average, equities research analysts expect that BlackRock Capital Investment will post 0.49 EPS for the current fiscal year.
+BlackRock Capital Investment (NASDAQ:BKCC – Get Free Report) last posted its quarterly earnings data on Wednesday, November 8th.
+The asset manager reported $0.13 EPS for the quarter, topping the consensus estimate of $0.12 by $0.01.
+BlackRock Capital Investment had a net margin of 20.32% and a return on equity of 11.15%.
+The business had revenue of $21.34 million during the quarter, compared to the consensus estimate of $20.26 million.
+On average, equities research analysts anticipate that BlackRock Capital Investment will post 0.49 earnings per share for the current year.

 BlackRock Capital Investment Announces Dividend

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Ares Management LLC increased its position in BlackRock Capital Investment by 3.4% during the first quarter.
-Ares Management LLC now owns 5,317,586 shares of the asset manager’s stock valued at $22,387,000 after acquiring an additional 177,330 shares during the last quarter.
-Transcend Capital Advisors LLC increased its position in shares of BlackRock Capital Investment by 6.5% during the 2nd quarter.
-Transcend Capital Advisors LLC now owns 931,294 shares of the asset manager’s stock valued at $3,055,000 after purchasing an additional 56,603 shares during the last quarter.
-Almitas Capital LLC lifted its stake in shares of BlackRock Capital Investment by 81.5% in the 3rd quarter.
-Almitas Capital LLC now owns 853,697 shares of the asset manager’s stock worth $3,167,000 after purchasing an additional 383,363 shares during the period.
-Legal & General Group Plc boosted its holdings in shares of BlackRock Capital Investment by 2.9% in the third quarter.
-Legal & General Group Plc now owns 538,170 shares of the asset manager’s stock worth $1,999,000 after buying an additional 14,914 shares during the last quarter.
-Finally, Alpine Global Management LLC grew its position in BlackRock Capital Investment by 157.2% during the third quarter.
-Alpine Global Management LLC now owns 512,774 shares of the asset manager’s stock valued at $1,902,000 after buying an additional 313,389 shares during the period.
-18.25% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in the business.
+Almitas Capital LLC raised its holdings in shares of BlackRock Capital Investment by 81.5% during the third quarter.
+Almitas Capital LLC now owns 853,697 shares of the asset manager’s stock worth $3,167,000 after purchasing an additional 383,363 shares during the last quarter.
+Legal & General Group Plc raised its holdings in shares of BlackRock Capital Investment by 2.9% during the third quarter.
+Legal & General Group Plc now owns 538,170 shares of the asset manager’s stock worth $1,999,000 after purchasing an additional 14,914 shares during the last quarter.
+EHP Funds Inc. purchased a new position in shares of BlackRock Capital Investment during the third quarter worth $267,000.
+Alpine Global Management LLC raised its holdings in shares of BlackRock Capital Investment by 157.2% during the third quarter.
+Alpine Global Management LLC now owns 512,774 shares of the asset manager’s stock worth $1,902,000 after purchasing an additional 313,389 shares during the last quarter.
+Finally, Tower Research Capital LLC TRC raised its holdings in shares of BlackRock Capital Investment by 101.1% during the third quarter.
+Tower Research Capital LLC TRC now owns 9,635 shares of the asset manager’s stock worth $36,000 after purchasing an additional 4,844 shares during the last quarter.
+Hedge funds and other institutional investors own 18.25% of the company’s stock.

 BlackRock Capital Investment Corporation, formerly known as BlackRock Kelso Capital Corporation, is a Business Development Company specializing in investments in middle market companies.
 The fund invests in all industries.
 It prefers to invest between $10 million and $50 million and can invest more or less in companies with EBITDA or operating cash flow between $10 million and $50 million.